 We suggest going around the outline of a shape first and then filling it in.
 Complete the hooking area which is on your frame and hook any details of the design first and then hook the background last.
 Once completed, remove the drawing pins and take the hessian off the hooking frame and reattach to a new area of hessian to be hooked.
 Repeat until your design is completed.

 All your starting and finishing ends of yarn should be brought up to the top of the hooking frame (the right side).
 There is no knotting or finishing off on the underside of the hessian.
 These ends can be trimmed off to the same height as the loops either as you are hooking the design or at the completion of all the hooking.

 Finishing your design

 When you have finished hooking lay the completed design face down and press the underside with a hot iron, using a damp cloth to protect the yarn.

 You will find that you have roughly 3″ (7-6mm) of hessian border – do not trim this off!

 If you are working on a cushion, simply make up in the usual way using your chosen backing fabric.
 An envelope style cushion is a very easy way to make a cushion – I often use vintage blankets for the backing fabric.

 If you are working on a rug, turn the hessian underneath the pattern, leaving a fold of about 1/ 4″ (7mm) showing at the edge.
 Using a darning needle and the colour of yarn suggested in your pattern, whip-stitch over the exposed fold on all sides of the rug.

 Hand-sew the woven tape over the raw edge of the hessian on the underside of the rug.

 You may notice slight variations between the colours in the photographs and the yarn in your kit.
-Don’t worry this is only to be expected with a natural fibre.
 We have made sure that all the yarn within your particular kit is a consistent colour.